malayamanas/malayamanas.github.io/content/posts/Dyplesher-htb-walkthrough.md

 ## Security Gaps and Remediation

-Below is a detailed analysis of the gaps in each service or system identified in the "Pleasure" machine from Hack The Box, as described in the provided transcript.
+Below is a detailed analysis of the gaps in each service or system identified in the "Dyplesher" machine from Hack The Box, as described in the provided transcript.
 For each gap, I've outlined the vulnerability, its impact, and recommended fixes, focusing on proper source code or configuration changes to secure the systems.
 The fixes are designed to address the specific vulnerabilities exploited in the walkthrough while ensuring the systems remain functional.

 ---